KS1 Wellbeing Lesson 1

 Key Questions

-- Why is it important to throw both balls at the same time?
+- Why is it important to watch the object carefully when catching?

 Lesson Content